tc39/proposal-relative-indexing-method/README.md

 The ideal solution for us, instead, is to add `.item()` to the Array prototype itself, and for completeness/consistency, to the other indexable types that support the same general suite of index-related properties like `.slice()`.

+As such, the name `.item()` is a requirement of this proposal; changing it to something else would still help authors, but would fail to satisfy this requirement.

 Proposed Edits
 --------------